 However the beach is most crowded when waves are between 2-5 foot.
 Because of this, Uluwatu Beach is best suited to expert surfers.
 The outside corner is considered provide one of the best waves in the world!

 You may recognise this beach from the perhaps the most famous opening sequence of any surf movie… In Morning of the Earth (1971) Ably Falzon surfed a golden backlit wave breaking in slow motion on Uluwatu Beach, giving huge traction to the Bali surfing scene!
-We have a number of Uluwatu Surf Camps for those who wish to check out this incredible location!
+We cover a number of Uluwatu Surf Camps on this page for those who wish to check out this incredible location!

 Padang Padang Beach